scrapy/scrapy/docs/topics/items.rst

 :class:`Item` provides a :class:`dict`-like API plus additional features that make it the most feature-complete item type:

-.. class:: scrapy.item.Item([arg])
-.. class:: scrapy.Item([arg])
+.. autoclass:: scrapy.Item
+   :members: copy, deepcopy, fields
+   :undoc-members:

 :class:`Item` objects replicate the standard :class:`dict` API, including its ``__init__`` method.

 :class:`Item` allows the defining of field names, so that:

 -   :class:`KeyError` is raised when using undefined field names (i.e. prevents typos going unnoticed)

 -   :ref:`Item exporters <topics-exporters>` can export all fields by default even if the first scraped object does not have values for all of them

 :class:`Item` also allows the defining of field metadata, which can be used to :ref:`customize serialization <topics-exporters-field-serialization>`.

 :mod:`trackref` tracks :class:`Item` objects to help find memory leaks (see :ref:`topics-leaks-trackrefs`).

-    :class:`Item` objects also provide the following additional API members:

-    .. automethod:: copy

-    .. automethod:: deepcopy

-    .. attribute:: fields

-        A dictionary containing *all declared fields* for this Item, not only those populated.
-The keys are the field names and the values are the :class:`Field` objects used in the :ref:`Item declaration
-        <topics-items-declaring>`.

 Example: